Olwin1/floating-point-generator/README.md

 # Simple Script for Generating Floating Point Numbers in Two's Compliment

 This is in the format for A-Level **OCR** Computer Science I don't know what other exam boards use so probably best you double check if they use this format.
-I found out the hard way that floating point numbers normally aren't actually written in two's compliment instead they're in sign & magnitude.
+I found out the hard way that floating point numbers normally aren't actually written in two's compliment instead they're in sign & magnitude so this is *Non-Standard*.
+So why do we have to learn a Non-Standard format?
+Now that's a good question.
+Who Knows.
+OCR almost certainly doesn't

 This took me embarassingly long to make...